Filter by category:

 Help keep things calm by purchasing pheromone sprays or plug-ins such as Feliway for cats and Adaptil for dogs and have this in the chill out zone, and also pop an old t-shirt you’ve worn onto your pet’s bed to provide emotional comfort.

 If your pet is distressed by fireworks, loud noises, visitors and or demonstrates any other anxiety-related behaviour, then ensure you speak with your vet about behavioural medicines pending the outcome of a health check.
 A full health check is required to rule out any potential pain/discomfort as this is strongly associated with noise fears, over-reactive behaviour, touch sensitivity and more – see Mills et al. (2020).
-If your pet needs pharmacutical support whether it is for health reasons or behavioural, then do ensure you have enough medication to cover your pet over the festive season.
-This Christmas, the UK will see further strike action from the postal service, so do ensure you have given enough notice for the veterinary surgery to order in the medication, and time to post out to clients where not being collected on-site.
+If your pet needs pharmaceutical support whether it is for health reasons or behavioural, then do ensure you have enough medication to cover your pet over the festive season.
+Anticipate that as the postal service and couriers are at their busiest this time of year, plan ahead and ensure you have given enough notice for the veterinary surgery to order in the medication, and time to post out to clients where not being collected on-site.

 Remember, if you are experiencing any behavioural issues, please do seek the support of a registered certified behaviourist to help you and your pet – the best results are typically where there is an appropriate behaviour modification plan in place, supported by medical management.
 Check out the list of Practitioners listed under the Animal Behaviour and Training Council’s website.